 New AI agents can drive business results faster: Translation Hub, Document AI, and Contact Center AI

-Vice President of Cloud AI and Industry Solutions
+VP, Cloud AI & Industry Solutions

 When it comes to the adoption of artificial intelligence (AI), we have reached a tipping point.
 Technologies that were once accessible to only a few are now broadly available.
 This has led to an explosion in AI investment.
 However, according to research firm McKinsey, for AI to make a sizable contribution to a company’s bottom line, they “must scale the technology across the organization, infusing it in core business processes” — and based on conversations with our customers, we couldn’t agree more.